Submitty/submitty.github.io/_docs/student/late_days.md

 documentation to request a formal excused absense extension for medical or personal reasons.

-Extensions allow you to submit assignment late without penalty and without being charged late days.
-Your instructor may enter the extensions before or after you submit your assignment.
+Extensions allow you to submit an assignment late without penalty and without being charged late days.
+Your instructor may enter the extension before or after you submit your assignment.
 The late days information for all assignments will be automatically re-calculated after new information is entered into the system.